norun9/Hybird/backend/internal/api/doc/README.md

 ### Dependency Injection (injector)

 Located in the `injector` directory, this layer manages dependency injection configurations.
-This directory is unrelated to Clean Architecture.
+This directory is unrelated to the clean architecture.

 - **Wire**: Configures and initializes the dependencies using Google Wire (e.g., wire.go).